tugbataluy/Predict-success-of-a-restaurant/README.md

-# Predict-success-of-a-restaurant
+# Visualization-success-of-a-restaurant
-Predict success of a restaurant using Zomato datas with machine learning
+Visualization success of a restaurant using Zomato datas with machine learning

 Click here to access the dataset used for this project: https://drive.google.com/file/d/1EeexPbuMHiiZJ9Z7qeSSt2732a1Yu546/view?usp=sharing